FAQs#

 How does Melissa verify accept-all emails?#

-Our Predictive Accept-All Verification uses a proprietary, innovative method to validate accept-all emails by analysing them for signs of historical activity.
+Our Predictive Accept-All Verification uses a proprietary, innovative method to validate accept-all emails by analyzing them for signs of historical activity.
 This analysis is integrated into our Deliverability Confidence Score, providing a reliable indication of whether an email to an accept-all address is likely to reach its intended recipient.

 Why does accept-all get its own result code?#